 But what happened was, I started drinking more than them and scaring them.
 And the first friend I talked to you about, he’d come over the next day after a big night drinking and he would say, Erik, you went off, you’re doing some crazy weird stuff, man.
 Your lips were moving on their own.
 Like they’re their own person, man.
 When I would get wasted my lips would just come alive.
 Maybe they’re like my balancing for me, you know, cuz I was wobbling and my lips would kind of try to get me back balanced.

-He’s like, Man, you got on the ground, you’re pounding the floor, I was really scared.
+He is like, man, you got on the ground and you are pounding the floor, I was really scared actually.
 And so eventually I became just a drunk, and I stopped writing; stopped playing drums, stopped playing music.
 The only thing I did was drink.
 And I started to drink a lot.
 And then I became a caregiver for a living and I was just doing that two days a week so I could literally get wasted all week long.

 I would go into work to caregive and I would be trembling, I would be coming off alcohol.
 I would try to drink a little before work and then just eat some toothpaste so they couldn’t smell it.
 Horrible.
 Music wasn’t fun anymore.
 I stopped writing a long time ago.
 So I was getting bad.
 And people were telling me I was gonna die.
 And I kept going.
 In fact, I had a heart attack when I was 32.
 But I kept drinking until I was 36.